 According to a federal law enforcement source quoted anonymously by Outside the Lines, an ESPN news program, some NFL medical personnel were claimed to be handling controlled substances illegally.

 “NFL doctors are not obtaining a separate registration where they are administering controlled substances to NFL players.
 They are administering in different states and treating players at hotels and stadiums outside of their registered location with the DEA,” the source told the program.
+A pokies player should conduct a small investigation, chose a site and register an account.
+In most cases you use your e-mail address and nickname to enter.
+Create a difficult and non-standard password.
+After verification process and entering your account you will be to play pokies for real money.
+It is very convenient to use a mobile device – all games would be displayed properly.

 The DEA also has reason to believe visiting team physicians may not be keeping “readily retrievable documents” that spell out which prescription drugs are administered and to whom, the federal law enforcement source said.